The State of Animal Welfare Today

 No-kill shelters

-The percent of US shelters that are no-kill doubled in the past six years, from 24% in 2016 to 52% in 2021.
-This accounts for more 37% of all counties with sheltering services.6
+The percent of US shelters that are known to be no-kill has more than doubled in the past seven years, from 24% in 2016 to 57% in 2022.
+Roughly 43% of counties in the US are no-kill.

 A 90% save rate for the animals entering a shelter is the common sense benchmark for measuring no-kill.
 Learn what no-kill means.